PavlosTze/calculator/README.md

 ## Contributing

-This repo made mostly for showing off my work.
+This repo made for showing off my work/project.
 I am not seeking for contributors right now.
 Thank you!

 ## Authors